Western Colorado University logo

 Key Highlights

-• Founded in 1901, the first college established on Colorado's Western Slope.
+• Founded in 1901, it was the first college established on Colorado's Western Slope.

-• A thriving public university with a student body of 3,568.
+• A public university serving a vibrant community of 3,568 students.

-• Offers robust programs in the liberal arts at both undergraduate and graduate levels.
+• Offers robust programs in the liberal arts at both undergraduate and graduate levels, expanded significantly since 1923.

 Timeline